 Professional indemnity insurance can help you by providing financial protection against legal action taken against you.

-Here is a complete guide that will clarify what professional indemnity insurance in Australia is.
+Here is a complete guide that will clarify professional indemnity insurance in Australia.
 It discusses frequently asked questions, such as what the insurance covers, who need it, the cost, and when to make a claim.
 Stay tuned and keep reading.

 1. What Is Professional Indemnity Insurance?